jExbrayat/latent_space_exploration/readme.md

 # Latent space exploration

-This repository aims to be a pedagogical tool for understanding how neural networks intermediate layers treat the input data in the so-called *latent space.*
+This repository aims to serve as a pedagogical tool for understanding how neural networks' intermediate layers process input data in the so-called *latent space*.

 **[Try out the latent space visualization application.](https://jexbrayat.github.io/latent_space_exploration/)**